About the Author

 Originator of the encore career idea linking second acts to the greater good, Freedman co-founded Experience Corps to mobilize people over 50 to improve the school performance and prospects of low-income elementary school students in 22 U.S. cities.
 He also spearheaded the creation of the Encore Fellowships program, a one-year fellowship helping individuals translate their midlife skills into second acts focused on social impact, and the Purpose Prize, an annual $100,000 prize for social entrepreneurs in the second half of life.
 (AARP now runs both Experience Corps and the Purpose Prize.)

 A high honors graduate of Swarthmore College, Freedman holds an M.B.A. from the Yale School of Management.
-He resides in the San Francisco Bay area with his wife, Leslie Gray, and their three sons.
+He resides in the San Francisco Bay area with his wife, Leslie Gray, and their three children.